AnggaR96s/Reforestation/README.md

-## A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+## I used to work for an origami company but they folded.